Kraken-CI/website/docs/schema.md

 - `always` - a step is always executed,
 - `never` - a step is never executed,
 - `was_any_error`- a step is executed if there was an error in any of previous steps,
-- `was_no_error`- a step is executed if there was no errors in all previous steps,
+- `was_no_error`- a step is executed if there was no errors in all previous steps - this is the default condition,
 - `is_ci` - a step is executed if this is a CI flow,
 - `is_dev` - a step is executed if this is a DEV flow.

+If the `when` field is not defined, then the default value for the condition is `was_no_error`.
+This means that the step is executed only if all previous steps succeeded or were skipped.

+It is important to note that when the condition is just `is_ci` (like in the example below), then it is run when the flow type is CI regardless of whether the previous steps succeeded or not.
+If we want to take into account the status of the previous steps, then the condition should be: `was_no_errors and is_ci`.

 #### Example 1